junxit/us-congress-bills-111/metadata.md

 - 2010-03-19 — Placed on the Union Calendar, Calendar No. 257.
 - 2010-03-19 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 111-447.
 - 2010-03-19 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 111-447.
+- 2010-03-22 — Rules Committee Resolution H. Res.
+1205 Reported to House.
+Rule provides for consideration of H.R.
+4849 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+- 2010-03-23 — Rule H. Res.
+1205 passed House.
+- 2010-03-24 — Considered under the provisions of rule H. Res.
+1205. (consideration: CR H2281-2299)
+- 2010-03-24 — DEBATE - The House proceeded with 10 minutes of debate on the Camp motion to recommit with instructions, pending reservation of a point of order.
+Subsequently, the point of order was removed.
+The instructions contained in the motion seek to report the same back to the House with an amendment to put a temporary exclusion of 100 percent of gain on certain small business stock; to put a limitation on penalties for failure to disclose certain information; and to direct the Commissioner of Internal Revenue to submit an annual report on the penalties assessed by the Internal Revenue Service.
+- 2010-03-24 — DEBATE - The House proceeded with one hour of debate on H.R.
+4849.
+- 2010-03-24 — House amendment offered
+- 2010-03-24 — Mr. Camp moved to recommit with instructions to Ways and Means. (consideration: CR H2295-2298; text: CR H2295-2296)
+- 2010-03-24 — On motion to recommit with instructions Failed by the Yeas and Nays: 184 - 239 (Roll no. 181).
+- 2010-03-24 — On passage Passed by recorded vote: 246 - 178 (Roll no. 182). (text: CR H2281-2285)
+- 2010-03-24 — Passed/agreed to in House: On passage Passed by recorded vote: 246 - 178 (Roll no. 182).(text: CR H2281-2285)
+- 2010-03-24 — Rule provides for consideration of H.R.
+4849 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+- 2010-03-24 — The previous question on the motion was ordered pursuant to the rule. (consideration: CR H2297)
+- 2010-03-24 — The previous question was ordered pursuant to the rule. (consideration: CR H2295)